-We honestly recommend using Uber for your main transportation.
+We honestly recommend using Uber in Mexico City for your main transportation.
 Not only is it super inexpensive but it takes the worry out of trying to figure out how to get where you’re going or getting pickpocketed on a crowded metro.

 Note that most museums and monuments are closed on Mondays.
 Be sure to avoid this mistake, we missed out on some of our sightseeing because showed up on a Monday!